rsdoiel/antenna/planet.md

 ---

-## Two dead as Mexican Navy tall ship crashes into NY bridge
+## US probes Mexican ship's deadly New York bridge collision

 date: 2025-05-18, from: RTÉ News

-Two people have died and 17 others were injured after a Mexican Navy training ship hit the Brooklyn Bridge, New York City Mayor Eric Adams has said.
+US safety officials have launched an investigation after a Mexican sailing ship crashed into New York's iconic Brooklyn Bridge, snapping its masts and killing two crew members.

 <br>